muratk5n/thirdwave/en/README.md

 ---

-By CC he means individual commodity prices are going up and down in sync.
+By CC=1 he means individual commodity prices are going up and down in sync.

 Pozsar: "Commodity correlations are also at 1, which, to stress, is